awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.md

 + Import data from an Amazon RDS Oracle DB instance to an Oracle database \(either on\-premises or Amazon EC2 instance\)
 + Import data between Amazon RDS Oracle DB instances \(for example, to migrate data from EC2\-Classic to VPC\)

-To download Oracle Data Pump utilities, go to [http://www\.oracle\.com/technetwork/database/features/instant\-client](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html)\.
+To download Oracle Data Pump utilities, go to [http://www\.oracle\.com/technetwork/database/enterprise\-edition/downloads/index\.html](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html)\.

+For compatibility considerations when migrating between versions of Oracle Database, see [the Oracle documentation](https://docs.oracle.com/database/121/SUTIL/GUID-BAA3B679-A758-4D55-9820-432D9EB83C68.htm#SUTIL110)\.

  The following process uses Oracle Data Pump and the [DBMS\_FILE\_TRANSFER](https://docs.oracle.com/database/121/ARPLS/d_ftran.htm#ARPLS095) package\.
 The process connects to a source Oracle instance \(which can be an on\-premises or Amazon EC2 instance, or an Amazon RDS Oracle DB instance\) and exports data using the [DBMS\_DATAPUMP](https://docs.oracle.com/database/121/ARPLS/d_datpmp.htm#ARPLS356) package\.
 It then uses the DBMS\_FILE\_TRANSFER\.PUT\_FILE method to copy the dump file from the Oracle instance to the DATA\_PUMP\_DIR directory on the target Amazon RDS Oracle DB instance that is connected using a database link\.
 The final step imports the data from the copied dump file into the Amazon RDS Oracle DB instance using the DBMS\_DATAPUMP package\.